In all likelihood, you can play.

 We’ve already established that scales are a series of musical pitches.
 But, how are those pitches understood?

-Half Steps (semitones): If you start with your first finger on the 1st fret of the sixth string (low E), then move your finger up to the 2nd fret on the same string, you’ve moved up in pitch 1/2 step.
+Half Steps (semitones): If you start with your first finger on the 1st fret of the sixth string (low E) then move your finger up to the 2nd fret on the same string, you’ve moved up in pitch one half step.

 These terms give us a way to describe movement up and down the fretboard, particularly when we’re talking about ascending or descending scales.